fesplugas/nix-notes/README.md

 ### Nix Darwin and Home Manager?

-- [nix-darwin]([https://github.com/LnL7/nix-darwin](https://github.com/LnL7/nix-darwin?tab=readme-ov-file#nix-darwin)): "This project aims to bring the convenience of a declarative system approach to macOS".
+- [nix-darwin](https://github.com/LnL7/nix-darwin?tab=readme-ov-file#nix-darwin): "This project aims to bring the convenience of a declarative system approach to macOS".
 This is what I'm currently using.
 Not all NixOS options will work, but it's good enough to install packages and manage some configuration files.
 - [home-manager](https://github.com/nix-community/home-manager): It has been very frustating to use as it's very unstable and things will suddenly break.

 ## How do I run services?

-> [!NOTE]
-> You can also use [devenv.sh](https://devenv.sh/) to achieve a similar setup.

 To run services I'm using a combination of